django/django/docs/getting-started.rst

 message receive - that way, any new message saved will be broadcast to all the appropriate clients, no matter where it's saved from.

-We'll even take some performance considerations into account - We'll make our own custom channel for new chat messages and move the model save and the chat broadcast into that, meaning the sending process/consumer can move on immediately and not spend time waiting for the database save and the
+We'll even take some performance considerations into account: We'll make our own custom channel for new chat messages and move the model save and the chat broadcast into that, meaning the sending process/consumer can move on immediately and not spend time waiting for the database save and the